Lowkey.gg is an esports tournament platform for adult gamers – TechCrunch

 So Camelot quickly went back to the drawing board and came out on the other side as Lowkey.gg.

 Lowkey has raised capital but declined to share the amount.
-After the launch of League of Legends, the company plans to launch seasons for other titles including Overwatch, TFT, DotA, and Smash Ultimate.
+After the launch of League of Legends, the company plans to launch seasons for other titles, including Overwatch, TFT, DotA and Smash Ultimate.